DMeurer/small-projects/CONTRIBUTING.md

 - choose a descriptive title
 - description what your code should do
-- if you made a new script, add your project-name to the projects.json
 - if you coded this because of an issue, please add the issue number